 Australia, USA, China, Russia, Turkey, Portugal and Brazil.

 Sharing my love of books and good stories.
 Inspiring others, especially children, to create and to dare to make mistakes.
 Social action.
 Living mindfully.

 Possibly.
 But, if you have, you should keep it under your hat.
 My first job was in TV show Home And Away playing a young tearaway with a heart of gold.
 My character crashed cars, leapt off tall cliffs into the ocean, had many a fight, kissed Toni Pearen (his teacher!), had his head flushed by Les Hill and, generally, made Summer Bay a less pleasant holiday destination.
-I spent four years in the UK after that, hosting children’s TV and Travel shows and learning about production.
+I spent four years in the UK after that, hosting children’s TV and travel shows and learning about TV production.
 I white-water-rafted and snowboarded and trained with the London Fire Department and visited lots of interesting places.
 Since returning to Australia I have been in a couple of Ivan Sen’s movies and I’ve done a degree while writing books, making films and speaking about literacy and creativity.

 Developed over many months, StorySchool is a video online writing masterclass for kids aged 10-14.
 With 24 short, sharp and entertaining videos, StorySchool gets kids writing right away, supported by teachers notes and activity sheets.
 Watch the trailer below and visit www.youngwritersstoryschool.com to try the first lesson for free.